 Book project: In my dissertation, I studied the politics of enfranchisement based on in-depth case studies.
 These draw on several months of fieldwork in Switzerland, Austria, and the United Kingdom.
 In Switzerland, I was hosted as an NCCR Junior Visiting Fellow at the University of Basel.
 In Austria, I had the chance to join the Department of Government at the University of Vienna as a Visiting PhD.
 Due to travel restrictions and archival closures, I had to wait a while until I was able to do fieldwork—the wait was worth it!

-Collaborative project: More recently, I’ve started with archival fieldwork for a joint project with Dr. Leo Carella.
-In this collaborative project, funded by a British Academy Small Grant, we look at the introduction of proportional representation.
-This project involves archival fieldwork in Italy and Belgium.
+Collaborative project: In a collaborative project with Dr. Leo Carella, funded by a British Academy Small Grant, we look at the introduction of proportional representation.
+This project involves archival fieldwork in Italy, France, and Belgium.

 Postgraduate Level: